How to Mount a TV in a Dorm Room Without Making Holes

 Remember that sense of independence when you first enter your dorm room?
 Did you squint at the wallpaper?
 Or the size of the bed?
 Some students may be thrilled by the sight of their new room while some may be annoyed by the size of the space.
 Although you may like to decorate your personal space with your personal touch, dorm rules may tell you otherwise.
 You may not be able to mount any object on the wall due to damage / holes.
 Even if you wanted to make a hole and fill it with putty later, most traditional dorm walls are painted cinder blocks, adding to the dilemma of mounting wall art or a TV on the dorm wall.
 So, what can you do in this situation?

-We have a bunch of tips on how to mount a TV in a dorm room.
+We have a bunch of tips on how to mount a TV in a dorm room without making holes.

 Keep scrolling to get the best ideas and some general advice!
 While you do that, you can compare your favorite option to our list of the best dorm TV stands here.